-Netflix ‘The Crown’ And ‘Doc Martin’ Have Something In Common
+Netflix’s ‘The Crown’ And ‘Doc Martin’ Have Something In Common

-Fans of Doc Martin, a popular series that can be found on Netflix, and in full on Acorn TV, will notice something familiar when watching the new series on Netflix, The Crown, and that is Dame Eileen Atkins, who plays Doc Martin’s Aunt Ruth Ellingham.
+Fans of Doc Martin, a popular series that can be found on Netflix and in full on Acorn TV, will notice something familiar when watching Netflix’s The Crown, and that is Dame Eileen Atkins, who plays Doc Martin’s Aunt Ruth Ellingham.
 Atkins can be seen on The Crown playing Queen Mary, the grandmother of Queen Elizabeth II.
-Though her appearance in The Crown is remarkably different, it’s Atkins’ unique voice that gives her away.
+Although her appearance in The Crown is remarkably different, it’s Atkins’ unique voice that gives her away.

 @LorenzoBises a me ricorda tantissimo Eileen Atkins in "The crown" pic.twitter.com/vfsQtcJcNl